tilemill-project/tilemill/_posts/docs/guides/0203-01-01-working-with-postgis.md

 ## Creating a simple PostGIS database

 1. After you've installed both PostgreSQL and PostGIS using the online documentation from both sites, you need to create a database for use with spatial data.
 Navigate to where your PostGIS configuration installed the SQL files, typically `[prefix]/share/contrib/`.
-See the [PostGIS reference manual](http://postgis.refractions.net/documentation/manual-1.5/) for installation details.
+See the [PostGIS documentation](http://postgis.net/documentation) for installation details.
 2. Run the following commands:
 <pre>{{page.code1}}</pre>
 3. Now that your database is spatially-enabled, you can use the shapefile uploader to load features into the database.
 Navigate to where you downloaded the shapefile, `tl_2010_11001_tract10.shp` and run: